ItaloBorrelli/cineclub/README.md

 To delete unwanted images:

 ```
-docker image rm web-app
+docker image rm cineclub_web_app
-docker image rm api-server
+docker image rm cineclub_api_server
 docker image rm mongo
 ```

 ###### Not recommended

-If you really want to remove all the data in the database you've created and start from scratch you can remove the mongo volume with:
+If you really want to remove all the data in the database you've created and start from scratch you can remove the mongo volumes with:

 ```
+docker volume rm mongo_data_dev
+docker volume rm mongo_data
-docker volume rm cineclub_mongo-data
+docker volume rm mongo_config
 ```